kaapana/kaapana/docs/source/user_guide/workflows.rst

 * set of job actions that users can perform, including the ability to abort, restart, or delete jobs

 .. image:: _static/img/wms_workflow_list.png

+Service-workflows
+""""""""""""""""""

+In addition to regular workflows, the Workflow Management System (WMS) also visualizes background services within the platform.
+These services, such as pipelines triggered whenever a DICOM image arrives, are represented as service workflows accompanied by service jobs.
+By incorporating these service workflows into the visualization, users can easily track and monitor the execution of these important background processes within the platform.

 .. _instance_overview: